code_metrics

 The purpose of this tool is to assess qualities of source code that may predict negative aspects such as entity coupling, cohesion, complexity, error-proneness, and overall maintainability.
 It is meant to be extensible via the addition of objects implementing new metrics.

 This tool provides predicates for computing metrics for source files, entities, libraries, files, and directories.
 The actual availability of a particular predicate depends on the specific metric.
-One set of predicates prints, by default, the computed metric values to the standard output.
+A set of predicates prints, by default, the computed metric values to the standard output.
 A second set of predicates computes and returns a score (usually a compound term with the computed metric values as arguments).

 API documentation